 If your doctor has recommended intermittent catheterization as part of your treatment plan (whether due to bladder retention, urinary incontinence, multiple sclerosis, a spinal cord injury, or another medical condition that affects the way your bladder works), you may be feeling overwhelmed by the news and wondering where to start.

-We want to assure you that those feelings are perfectly normal.
-However, once armed with the right information and the right supplies for you, using female catheters can eventually become second nature to you.
+Those feelings are perfectly normal.
+However, once armed with the right information and the right supplies for you, using female catheters can become second nature to you.

 First, learn more about the three main types of female intermittent catheters!

 A Little Bit About Female Intermittent Catheters

 Intermittent catheters are small tubes inserted through a urethra or a stoma to drain urine from the bladder.
 These are usually made of vinyl or PVC, silicone, or red rubber latex, and they are considered single-use only devices.

 Catheters have come a long way since they were first invented, and innovations in technology continue to roll out with new products that may offer a smoother catheterization experience as well as better discretion and ease of use.

 Female Catheter Lengths